ethanphelps/pure-data-additive-synth/README.md

 - Add oscilloscope to visualize the waveform being played
 - Add "random" button that sets all the harmonic sliders to random values
 - Add option for some non-integer harmonics to be added in
+- Try using sinesum to generate waveform with one oscillator instead of using 32 oscillators
+- Give user option to type in harmonic volume levels